by guest contributor Monica Priest, Volunteer Kalamazoo

 About the Contributor:

-Monica Priest is the program manager for Volunteer Kalamazoo.
+Monica Priest works for Volunteer Kalamazoo.
 She is a WMU graduate with 5+ years of experience working in the nonprofit sector and has her certification in Nonprofit Management.
 Together with her husband and two children, Monica enjoys camping, gardening, and of course- volunteering.